xuan-jun/nus-cheatsheets/README.md

 # NUS Cheatsheets

-This is a collection of cheatsheets or summary notes that I have made over my course of studies in NUS.
-The quality of the cheatsheets are probably not the best so use it at your own discretion.
-I have also listed down the relevant semesters that I have taken it in so you can have a look at how relevant the content will be.
-Quality of the cheatsheets also probably got better as the semesters progressed.
+This is a collection of cheatsheets and summary notes that I have made over my course of studies as an undergraduate in NUS.

-I would highly suggest that you make your own cheatsheets as it will help your learning much better.

 ## Available Modules